Built Environment Technology 2 (10188.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Please use the face-to-face and online tutorials to develop your assessment items - load PDFs of digital work or screen shots or hand drawings of your work-in-progress for review, mark-up and feedback before the hand-in date: on-screen viewing of 2D and 3D digital models are not acceptable and will not be reviewed in tutorials.
+Please use tutorials to develop Assignments 1 and 3 - load PDFs of digital work or screen shots or hand drawings of your work-in-progress for in-class review and feedback before the hand-in date: on-screen viewing of 2D and 3D digital models are not acceptable and will not be reviewed in tutorials.

 Required IT skills

-3-d drafting programs, such as Revit or Archicad, are encouraged, but 2-d drafting programs and hand-drawn drawings are also acceptable.
-Deisgn programs (such as Sketchup) and graphics programs (such as Illustrator and Photoshop) are not acceptable.
+While hand drafting of Assignment 3 is acceptable, 3-d drafting programs, such as Revit or Archicad, are encouraged, but 2-d drafting programs and hand-drawn drawings can also be used.
+Deisgn programs (such as Rhino and Sketchup) are also acceptable.
+Graphics programs (such as Illustrator and Photoshop) are NOT ACCEPTABLE.

 Work placement, internships or practicums